jacobh310/soccer_betting/README.md

 Without getting to much into it, the home odds for each game are converted to implied probability and will be compared to the model's predicted probability.
 If the model has a higher probability than the bookmkaers implied probability, then that signals to bet on the home team.
 The current balances are going to be calculated like in the Home Win strategy.

+#### Results
+The excepected value strategy is more profitable on both the Dev set and the dev + test set.
+The common theme prevails that 3 quarters through the data all the models start to loose money.
+This is worht investigating further.

 <p ><img align="center" src="https://raw.githubusercontent.com/jacobh310/soccer_betting/main/Images/EV_pl_table.png"
     title="App Architecture" width="300"/></p>